 In most cases, your doctor can safely say that the nodule isn’t cancer if it doesn’t increase in size and remains small over a period of two years.
 At that point, if you are not at high risk for lung cancer, there’s no need for further testing.

 In some cases, a cancerous pulmonary nodule represents a metastasis from a cancer that began in another part of the body.
-If that is the case treatment will depend on the original cancer.
+If that’s the case, treatment will depend on the original cancer.

 Other causes of lung nodules are infections, inflammatory conditions, and benign tumors or cysts.
 If you have any of these underlying conditions, your doctor may recommend treatment that will depend on the underlying condition.